 The work shown here is a call to experience the deep connection possible with close observation.
 The interaction of light with our coastal water and atmosphere, the ubiquitous branching pattern found in plants (and humans) are offered as portals to an essential truth: We are of the natural world, not separate from it.
 As such, we are mandated to make the choice, as individuals and as a species, to pay attention to our impact on our environment and on each other.
 In the words of Mary Oliver; "Attention is the beginning of devotion."

-Jennifer Fearon is a contemporary artist working in the San Francisco Bay Area.
-Her oil paintings depict rural and urban waterscapes and, more recently, figurative works focusing on neurological or physical differences.
-Jennifer’s formal art instruction includes foundation courses at the Academy of Art College in San Francisco, and continued study with various California artists, including Randall Sexton and Chester Arnold.
-Originally from Texas, Jennifer also has a Master’s Degree in business and worked in the financial services industry before moving to California.
+Jennifer Francis Fearon is a contemporary artist working in the San Francisco Bay Area.
+Her oil paintings and monoprints reference nature and the figure, including portraiture.
+Jennifer’s formal art instruction began with two years at the Academy of Art College in San Francisco, and continued through study with various artists, including Randall Sexton and Chester Arnold in the Bay Area.